-Except for certain cases, forced or compulsory labour (exacted under the threat of punishment and for which you may not have offered voluntarily) is prohibited.

-Employers have to allow workers to look for work elsewhere.
+Summary of Provisions under ILO Conventions Except for certain cases, forced or compulsory labour (exacted under the threat of punishment and for which you may not have offered voluntarily) is prohibited.
+Employers must allow workers to look for work elsewhere.
 If a worker is looking for work elsewhere, he/she should not be shortened on wages or threatened with dismissal.
-(In the reverse cases, international law considers this as forced labour).
+(In the reverse cases, international law considers this forced labour.)
 If the total working hours, inclusive of overtime exceed 56 hours per week, the worker is considered to be working under inhumane working conditions.